christoshrousis/christos-hrousis-2020/content/blog/03-using-firefox-dev-tools-to-understand-how-a-simple-wave-svg-css-animation-works/index.md

 }
 ```

-We've now altered the animation to introduce a slight rise and fall in the waves, which, no will will probably notice, but should be subtle enough to add that extra dynamic element that improves the overall animation.
+We've now altered the animation to introduce a slight rise and fall in the waves, which is hard to notice, but should be subtle enough to add that extra dynamic element that improves the overall animation.

 Hopefully this gives you an insight into how you can use Firefox to work out just how some animations work.
 Don't be afraid to experiment and tweak other's work on Codepen to try come up with something unique for yourself!